Haptic007/shadowfire-react/README.md

 ---

-## 🧩 Overview
+## ⚙️ Overview
-This project powers the **Shadowfire Resilience Engine (SRE)** — a React-based framework for emotional-algorithmic growth and adaptive feedback.
+This project powers the **Shadowfire Resilience Engine (SRE)** — a React-based framework for emotional-algorithmic growth, adaptive feedback, and resilience modeling.

-Every component encodes one of the ten nodes of resilience:
+Every component encodes one of the **nine external nodes of resilience**, governed by three internal harmonics:

+**External Nodes:**
-Pressure • Acknowledgement • Radical Acceptance • Radical Honesty • Introspection • Self-Reflection • Perception • Action • Continuity • Forgiveness
+Pressure • Acknowledgement • Radical Acceptance • Radical Honesty • Introspection • Self-Reflection • Perception • Action • Continuity

+**Internal Harmonics:**
+Shadow • Humor • Forgiveness
+These harmonics modulate each loop within the engine — linking contradictions, collapse, and ascension cycles into adaptive growth.

 ---